PatientoTyaga/CourseScheduler/README.md

 # Branching Strategy
+Create own Branch and merge them togther helps us working as a team.
-Branching strategy is a wlp the development team move forward quickly.
+Branching strategy help the development team move forward quickly.
 It can coordinate parallel development, allowing developers to work on tasks simultaneously as part of a team.
 Parallel building and testing ensure that developers get the feedback they need quickly.
+But with the growth of projects and teams, working in parallel become more complex.
+Because it's not only about merging change files in the team, but also the complex code need merging by people.
+Because code may have conflict.
+The “merge early and often” strategy helps us fix the merge problem at start.